SriramJothiswaran/blog/_posts/2018-04-06-5-questions-why-you-should-blockchain-technology.md

 **How does blockchain meet the other key enterprise requirements?**

 * **Scalability** – Distributed ledger technologies must be able to scale as the network grows in terms of both transactions and participants.
 Things such as centralized validation services and complex peer compiling processes have a high likelihood of limiting scale.
-* **Regulatory risk **– One of the biggest open questions in the blockchain space is the regulatory perspective on cryptocurrencies as an application of distributed ledger technology.
+* **Regulatory risk ** – One of the biggest open questions in the blockchain space is the regulatory perspective on cryptocurrencies as an application of distributed ledger technology.
 Due consideration should be given to the likelihood of regulatory action on protocols supporting public cryptocurrencies.
 * **Skills availability** – The blockchain space has seen a number of high profile data and asset breaches due to the immaturity of new programming languages.
 Enterprise users should leverage distributed ledger technologies which enable their developers to work with tools and programming languages they are already familiar with.
-* **Support **– Like any enterprise application, there needs to be an appropriate level of support for the entire stack.
+* **Support ** – Like any enterprise application, there needs to be an appropriate level of support for the entire stack.
 Whether through open source communities or platform and solution providers, support is needed from the build to production phases of adoption.

+<small style="font-size:10px"> * curated with help of guest writer<small/>